vkubiv/subtree/README.md

 * Subtree separates state injection from state observing mechanism.
 * Providing a compact mechanism for observing state instead of verbose Builder concept.
 * Events (Actions) are not separate objects, just regular function calls, which hugely reduce boilerplate.
+* Don't try go into all application layers.
+Stays only on presentation layer.

 ```dart
 class ExamplePageState {